tonisario/tonisario/ABOUTME.md

-- 👋 Hi, I’m @tonisario
+- 👋 Hi, I’m @tonisario, PLC Programmer
-- 👀 I’m interested in FPV world and programming
+- 👀 I’m interested all that has to do with Automation and Robotics
-- 🌱 I’m currently learning all about FPV
+- 🌱 I’m currently learning all about IOT, and Industrial Automation.

 <!---
 tonisario/tonisario is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.